kbanner14/MApp-Rpackage/MApp/README.md

 # `{MAPP}`

-The `{MAPP}` package provides plotting functions to help researchers disect and understand common inferences drawn from model averaging partial regression coefficients.
+The `{MAPP}` package provides plotting functions to help researchers dissect and understand common inferences drawn from model averaging partial regression coefficients.
 There are five major plotting functions:

 - `MApp_bms` works with `bma` objects obtained from the `bms()` function in the `BMS` package (details about the `bms()` function can be found in the `BMS` tutorial [here](http://bms.zeugner.eu/tutorials/bms.pdf)).
 Returns the MAP plot and a table of posterior standard deviations.
 - `MApp_IC` works with a data frame and conducts AIC, AICc, or BIC based model averaging for all-subsets regression.
 Returns the MAP plot and Model averaged results.